jtesta/ssh-audit/PACKAGING.md

     $ make -f Makefile.docker
 ```

-Create a multi-architecture build and upload it to Dockerhub with:
+Create a multi-architecture build and upload it to Dockerhub with (hint: use the API token as the password):

 ```
     $ make -f Makefile.docker upload